2006 FIFA World Cup final: Provocation of Zidane analysis

-After video evidence suggested that Materazzi had verbally provoked Zidane into the headbutt, three British media newspapers claimed to have hired lip readers to determine what Materazzi had said, with The Times, The Sun and Daily Star claiming that Materazzi called Zidane "the son of a terrorist whore".
-Materazzi disputed this claim, eventually winning public apologies from The Sun and Daily Star in 2008, as well as libel damages from all three British newspapers.
+After video evidence suggested that Materazzi had verbally provoked Zidane into the headbutt, The Times, The Sun and the Daily Star claimed to have hired lip readers to determine what Materazzi had said, with all three newspapers claiming that Materazzi called Zidane "the son of a terrorist whore".
+Materazzi disputed this claim, eventually winning public apologies from The Sun and Daily Star in 2008, as well as libel damages from all three newspapers.

 Zidane only partly explained that repeated harsh insults about his mother had caused him to react.
 Materazzi admitted trash talking Zidane, but argued that Zidane's behaviour had been very arrogant and that the remarks were trivial.
 Materazzi also insisted that he did not insult Zidane's mother (who was ill at the time), claiming, "I didn't talk about his mother, either.
 I lost my mother when I was fifteen, and even now I still get emotional talking about it".

 Zidane later said that he did not regret his actions because "it would be like admitting that he was right to say all that".
 Materazzi offered his version of events two months later claiming that after he had grabbed Zidane's jersey, Zidane remarked, "If you want my shirt, I will give it to you afterwards", and he replied to Zidane that he would prefer his sister, but claimed during the interview that he was unaware Zidane even had a sister.
 Over a year after the incident, Materazzi confirmed that his precise words to Zidane were: "I prefer the whore that is your sister".